arifakhan-adbhuta/AAML-Framework/README.md

 ## License

-Released under the Universal Benefit License - Free to use for collective flourishing.
+Released under Commercial License.
+See License_Commercial.

 See [LICENSE](LICENSE) file for details.